-The Kumbana Makerspace will consist of a shop for the women to sell, workshop areas for them to make kiondo and other marketable goods, a sanitary kitchen for making soaps, lotions, and oils, a cyber café, a large meeting hall, and the new home of TWWP.
-The intention is to provide a space for members of TWWP to gather, build skills, gain creative confidence, and ultimately change their perception of their own ability and agency in the community.
+The design of Kumbana Makerspace was created.
+This project is in development.
+The building will consist of a shop for the women to sell, workshop areas for them to make kiondo and other marketable goods, a sanitary kitchen for making soaps, lotions, and oils, a cyber café, and a large meeting hall.
+The intention is to provide a space for members of the Adult Literacy groups to gather, build skills, gain creative confidence, and ultimately change their perception of their own ability and agency in the community.

 Merry-Go-Strong continues to work with women artisans on creating beautiful baskets on which we sell.
 All of the profits go right back to their community to help aid in the creation of the baskets.
 Some of the funds have gone toward designing a makerie and building solar-powered lights for the women to see in the dark.

 UW Madison offers a winter 3-week, 3 –credit program traveling from Nairobi to the Village of Gatunga.
 Students work closely with the women from the village while using their Design Thinking potential to find new ways for women empowerment, community building, and sustainable practices.